Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

 Freddie Freeman vs. Marlins Preview, Player Prop Bets - August 19

-On Saturday, Freddie Freeman (.429 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers face the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 3:00 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.341 on-base percentage in past 10 games, 74 points below season-long percentage), battle starter Braxton Garrett and the Miami Marlins at Dodger Stadium, Saturday at 9:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Marlins.
+In his previous game he had a hitless showing (0-for-2) against the Marlins.

 Freddie Freeman Game Info & Props vs. the Marlins